psydetrack/GroudonExtension/README.md

 # GroudonExtension
-This is a rom patch that changes mon's sprites, stats and cries to that of Primal Groudon.
+Rom patch and tracker extension for Groudon Extension